a-zuckut/TunTapTesting/README.md

 2. `ip link set tun77 up`
 3. `ip addr add 10.0.0.1/24 dev tun77`

-# Final Step

-Run `ping 10.0.0.2` which will send though tun77 and if you have the java program running, you will see the ping data being read and printed.
+Run `ping 10.0.0.2` which will send though tun77 and if you have the java program running, you will see the ping data being read and outputted.

-# Next Steps

 Perhaps the best next steps would be sending bytes back to the network.
-For that we need an address and sending data back through that address?
+For that we need an address and sending data back throught that address?